-we couldn't evaluate the ratio of net NFLs to total loans (percent).
+We couldn't evaluate the ratio of net NFLs to total loans (percent).
 Here we evaluate the total NPLs in amount with the ROA in percent.
-Because we can't manage the ratio of net NPLs data due to lack of budget and trustable source.
-If we can evaluate the ratio of net NPLs with the return on assets, it will be more accurate than now.
+Because we can't manage ratio of net NPLs data due to lack of budget and trustable source.
+If we can evaluate the ratio of net NPLs with the return on assets, it will more accurate findings than now.
 So it is the only limitation of this study.